 In Avenida de Sor Teresa Prat 15 near the airport.
 If you are so inclined, you can even hire a vintage convertible Rolls Royce plus chauffeur and have a spin feeling like a millionaire.

-Mention needs to be made of the Cathedral which started as a Renaissance building and ended Baroque as well as the Church of the Sacred Heart and, for friends of nature, the Botanical garden.
+Mention needs to be made of the Cathedral, which started as a Renaissance building and ended in Baroque, and the Church of the Sacred Heart and, for friends of nature, the Botanical garden.

 As you can see, Malaga has so many things to offer for all tastes that you just have to go and look for yourself!

 To help you plan out your vacation to Malaga, we listed places to visit and other amazing things to do in Malaga, Spain.
 We also listed some of the best travel deals, tour packages, and excellent flight deals and accommodation.

 Searching for the best hotels, resorts, and affordable flights in the nearby Cities?
 Check out our list of affordable Malaga hotels and resorts via Agoda, Booking, or you may also see available Airbnb properties in the city.